bigOconstant/RecursionLesson/README.md

 ## Why?

-You might be thinking, wtf would I not just use a for loop?
+You might be thinking, wtf why would I not just use a for loop?
 This seems overly complicated to make a loop.

 And the reason is, some things end up much easier with recursion.
 A common example is sorting algorithms.
 But that is a complicated topic.
 Lets talk about how we can use it with what you are studying now. **Linked List**